vnmorah/vnmorah.github.io/_pages/ENG_coaching.md

 - Improving business management strategies
 - Managing work/life balance

-### If you would like to learn more about me, you can also take a look to my
+### If you would like to learn more about me, you can also take a look at my
 <a href='/assets/files/CoachingResume[20211026].pdf' class='btn'> resume</a>

 ---